Serengeti National Park

 The Serengeti National Park is a great birding site.
 It is home to 542 recorded species of birds of which 11 are endemic to the Serengeti.
 The endemic bird species include grey-throated spurfowl, Schalow’s wheatear, red-throated tit, rufous-tailed weaver, grey-crested helmet shrike, and Schalow’s turaco.

 There are also migratory birds that visit the park between November and April.
-They come all the way from Europe and North Africa.
-The species to look out for are the great African Ostrich, vultures, Black-headed Heron, D’Arnaud’s barbet, Dark Chanting Goshawk, Decken-Toko Tockus.
+They come from Europe and North Africa.
+The species to look out for are the great African Ostrich, vultures, Black-headed Heron, D’Arnaud’s barbet, Dark Chanting Goshawk, and Decken-Toko Tockus.

 Night Time Game Drive

-A night game drive in Serengeti National Park usually takes place in the Ikoma area which has a number of animals coming around.
+A night game drive in Serengeti National Park usually takes place in the Ikoma area which has several animals coming around.
 These night game drives in Serengeti National Park last about 2-3 hours, usually starting at 8 pm up until 11 pm.
 Travelers get an opportunity to see leopards, lions, civets, bush babies, genets, prickly porcupines, and nightjars.

 The Retina Hippo Pool